MichaelAndrew22/neopixels_socket/README.md

 from there you can control leds from interface

 Whats missing is making this nice by cleaning it up and building on it.
+If you guys can help with that that would be amazing!